 When you generate your logo with our online logo creator, one of the first things you might think about is originality.
 Does the design look similar to others?
 Can it be downloaded and used by different people?
 The simple answer is no. You can get ownership of your design by getting the copyrights transferred to your business or company.
 Find out more about filing for logo copyrights by reaching out to the support team or contact us via form.

 Knowing that your logo is protected against imitation can give you peace of mind and make it easier to focus on building your portfolio or growing your business.
 You won't have to worry about a competitor copying your design or using your logo to promote their products or services.

 Lowe, the retail company, has a brand symbol that connects with its loyal customers everywhere.
 They have made sure that the icon is theirs to use by filing for trademark registration and protecting their logo against use.

 It cannot be featured by competitors or other organizations without their authorization.
 If you find a logo similar to Lowe’s, it might create a legal issue for the designer or brand using the design.

 Our logo maker tool has hundreds of templates that you can look through for inspiration or customize to create a memorable logo.
 If you are thinking about starting a business or e-commerce store, you can reach out to our professional designers and get a custom logo design created from scratch!

 Once you download the files or get the deliverables, DesignMantic transfers the ownership of the brand symbol to the clients.
-If you want to file for copyrights or trademark the logo design, you should send in your query via the contact form or call on 855-752-5503.

 *We do not file for copyrights or trademark of logos.
 As a business owner you will need to do that yourself.